dan11003/CFEAR_Radarodometry/README.md

 # CFEAR Radarodometry

+## CFEAR-3 journal: "Lidar-level localization with radar?
+The CFEAR approach to accurate, fast and robust large-scale radar odometry in diverse environments"
-## CFEAR-3 journal is currently under review
+* Currently under review
-* CFEAR-3 demo can be seen [here](https://youtu.be/ENOksytHMHw)
+* A demo is found [here](https://youtu.be/ENOksytHMHw).
+The video intends to visually demonstrate the experiments carried out in the paper.
-* ArXiv link will be posted here
+* An ArXiv link will be posted within soon
 * This repo will be updated with our sourcecode for CFEAR Radarodometry upon journal acceptance

 ## CFEAR-2 Presented at IROS 2021